Skip to main content

 How long does Doughsense take to set up?

-Most users are set up within 10 to 15 minutes using AI-assisted onboarding, which guides you through adding your accounts, income, and expenses.
-Unlike Emma, Doughsense does not connect to your bank accounts, so there is no linking step.
+Most users are set up within 10 to 15 minutes.
+Guided setup walks you through adding your accounts, income, and expenses, and on the Plus tier, AI-assisted onboarding and bank feeds skip entering balances by hand.
+You can start entirely with manual data for free.
 If you know your account balances and rough monthly income and expenses, you can have a complete financial plan running in under 15 minutes.

 Can I try Doughsense before committing?

 Yes.
-Doughsense offers a 14-day free trial with full access to all features, no credit card required.
-This gives you enough time to set up your plan and explore the projections, metrics, and scenario modelling before deciding whether to subscribe.
+Doughsense is free to start with manual data, no card required, and a 14-day Plus trial begins when you connect your bank.
+That gives you enough time to set up your plan and explore the projections, metrics, and scenario modelling before deciding whether to subscribe.

 Ready to plan ahead?

 See where your money is heading over the next decade.
-14-day free trial, no credit card required.
+Free to start, no card; a 14-day Plus trial begins when you connect your bank.